Female Dogs in Heat

 - Oestrus: During oestrus, female dogs change their behaviour pattern of rejection, suddenly showing themselves open to and interested in the male's advances.
 This is a clear sign that you're now on dangerous territory, because the female is now fertile and ready to breed.
 If a male approaches at this time, the female will voluntarily remain standing and wag her tail to the side.
 Known as “standing heat” for this reason, this phase lasts an average of nine days too.
 During this period of standing heat, several ovulations occur.
 The vulva subsides somewhat, vaginal discharge becomes more watery and sometimes more mucous.
 Should reproduction take place during these few days, the chance of impregnation is high.

 - Post-oestrus: Post-oestrus begins after around nine days of the oestrus phase.
 The symptoms of heat such as the swollen vulva and watery discharge gradually disappear.
 There are now hardly any outward signs of being in heat, but hormones ensure all sorts of changes are occurring inside the female dog's body.
 Regardless of whether they were impregnated or not, the corpora lutea produce the hormone progesterone, which encourages the implantation and growth of the embryo in the uterus.
-The corpora lutea that emerge after ovulation in the ovaries only decompose after nine to twelve weeks.
-The decreasing progesterone level in turn boosts the hormone prolactin.
+Corpora lutea that emerge after ovulation in the ovaries only decompose after nine to twelve weeks.
+Progesterone level in turn boosts the hormone prolactin.
 The secretion of prolactin encourages the production of milk, which leads to a false pregnancy.

 - Anoestrus (rest period): After several weeks of intense hormonal alternations, the sexual hormones even out to a normal level.
 Progesterone remains at the same level, whilst the oestrogen level only shows slight variations.
 Anoestrus is the name for the rest period.
 It lasts several weeks to months and ends with the onset of pre-oestrus, the next heat period.
 During this phase, the female shows no signs whatsoever of being in heat and is not fertile.